Jacob Jordaens: Tapestry designs

 Jordaens was successful in the tapestry ventures.
 His perfected techniques and style earned him numerous commissions for the design of tapestry series.
 He was regarded as one of the leading tapestry designers of the era.

-Jordaens' process of tapestry creation included a preliminary drawing or sketch of the design.
+Jordaens's process of tapestry creation included a preliminary drawing or sketch of the design.
 The design then is transferred to larger, more detailed oil sketch for the full-scale cartoon, which the weavers work from directly in weaving tapestry.
 Jordaens began planning a tapestry by executing a preparatory drawing coloured with water-soluble pigments.
 Although Jordaens did some sketches in oil, most were executed on paper or, later in his career, directly on canvas.
-Jordaens' tapestries were made for the aristocracy who placed such high value on them they would carry them with them while they travelled or went on military campaigns as a symbol of their status.
-Jordaens' scope of artistic representation was diverse, ranging from mythology, country life, to the history of Charlemagne.
-It has been noted that Jordaens' tapestry design incorporated densely organized crowds of figures, packed into a flat two-dimensional picture plane emphasizing surface patterns which resulted in a "woven picture".
+Jordaens's tapestries were made for the aristocracy who placed such high value on them they would carry them with them while they travelled or went on military campaigns as a symbol of their status.
+Jordaens's scope of artistic representation was diverse, ranging from mythology, country life, to the history of Charlemagne.
+It has been noted that Jordaens's tapestry design incorporated densely organized crowds of figures, packed into a flat two-dimensional picture plane emphasizing surface patterns which resulted in a "woven picture".
 Just as he liked to crowd his genre paintings he carried forward to his tapestries.